Let’s start out with a confession.

 Paint Colors Are Easy To Change

-Even the most inexperienced do it yourselfers (DIYers) can paint a room or an entire home!
+Even the most inexperienced do it yourselfers can paint a room or an entire home!
 To top it off, painting isn’t outrageously expensive by any stretch of the imagination.
-If you’re broke enough to not be able to pay to paint a home after you buy it, you shouldn’t be buying a house anyway.
+If you’re so broke you can’t pay to paint a home after you buy it, you shouldn’t be buying a house anyway.

 Flooring Isn’t What You Prefer

-Yes, flooring can be one of the more expensive renovations done to a home.
+Yes, flooring can be one of the more expensive renovations.
 Chances are you’re already getting a better price on the home because it doesn’t have these higher end finishes.
-Tearing up carpet is easy!

 Decorations/Staging Of The Home